-6. Affordable housing for local workers
+7. Affordable housing for local workers

-6.1.
+- 7.1.
 Whilst the high-tech sectors are of critical importance to the economic success of Greater Cambridge, it is important to recognise that they are supported by a wide-ranging economy and people working in a diverse range of jobs.
 The councils' general approach is therefore to promote housing options which meet the needs of people working locally, rather than solutions targeted at specific groups of workers.

-- 6.2.
-Any housing provided by employers for local workers would need to be managed and maintained as such in perpetuity, with occupancy secured through a section 106 agreement. - 6.3.
-On such developments within Cambridge City, provision of affordable housing aimed at highly paid executives and employees would not be acceptable. - 6.4.
-For South Cambridgeshire, proposals will be considered on a scheme by scheme basis dependent on the needs of the workforce.
-This may include both market and affordable homes tied to employment. - 6.5.
+The definition of 'local workers' will be agreed on a scheme-by-scheme basis, generally prioritising those working within a certain radius from the development. - 7.2.
+Any housing provided by employers for local workers would need to be managed and maintained as such in perpetuity, with occupancy secured through a section 106 agreement.

+- 7.3.
+On such developments within Cambridge City, provision of affordable housing aimed at highly paid executives and employees would not be acceptable.
+Affordable provision should be aimed at those on low to median incomes - 7.4.
+For South Cambridgeshire, proposals will be considered on a scheme-by-scheme basis dependent on the needs of the workforce.
+This may include both market and affordable homes tied to employment. - 7.5.
 We want to get a better understanding of the impact that lack of housing options is having on employers and their workers, and what is needed to help support the local economy and local services.
 As part of this we will continue to work in partnership with the Integrated Care System to better understand the housing challenges for their workers and the impacts this may have on the health provision for Greater Cambridge and for the Cambridge University Hospitals in terms of recruitment and retention of their staff.
-We also welcome conversations with other partners. - 6.6.
+We also welcome conversations with other partners. - 7.6.
 We will continue, where appropriate, to give some priority for Social and Affordable Rent homes on new developments to people working locally, through Local Lettings Plans, and explore ways of making better use of other existing policies and practices to help support the local economy and service delivery.

-7. Gypsy/Roma/Traveller Accommodation
+8. Gypsy/Roma/Traveller Accommodation

-- 7.1.
-The councils have commissioned an assessment to identify the accommodation needs of Gypsy & Travellers, Travelling Showpeople, and caravan and houseboat dwellers.
-This assessment is likely to be completed in early 2024, following which the councils will need to plan how any needs identified will be met. - 7.2.
-Gypsies & Travellers also need places to stop temporarily when they are travelling through the area or need to access local services.
+- 8.1 The councils have commissioned an assessment to identify the accommodation needs of Gypsy & Travellers, Travelling Showpeople, and caravan and houseboat dwellers.
+This assessment is likely to be completed in mid-2024, following which the councils will need to plan how any needs identified will be met. - 8.2 Gypsies & Travellers also need places to stop temporarily when they are travelling through the area or need to access local services.
 The councils are working together with Cambridgeshire County Council and other partners to identify how these needs might be met.
-The accommodation needs assessment should give more information on the views of the communities themselves and other stakeholders.

-7.3.
-Affordable housing in the form of Gypsy and Traveller pitches can be provided in lieu of bricks and mortar where required in order to meet identified need.
+The accommodation needs assessment should give more information on the views of the communities themselves and other stakeholders. - 8.3 Affordable housing in the form of Gypsy and Traveller pitches can be provided in lieu of bricks and mortar where required in order to meet identified need.
 One single pitch would be equivalent to one dwelling.
 The pitch must be provided on the same terms as an affordable housing unit.

-8. Housing for Refugees
+9. Housing for Refugees